De-Risking

 Agentic Constraint Architecture

-Decision-traceability, hard constraint layers, and red-teaming for AI systems that act without a human in the loop.
+Decision-traceability, hard constraint layers, and red-teaming for systems that act without a human in the loop.

 Scenario: